-At the beginning of the financial process are the Tellers or Counters, who count the contributions each week, prepare the contributions records for the bookkeeper, and prepare the deposit slips for the bank.
-At this point the Counters or the Bookkeeper will take the deposits to the bank.
-On return, the bank deposit receipts and deposit slips are attached to the back-up records and prepared by the bookkeeper for entry.
-The deposit packet is reviewed and signed by the treasurer weekly.
-Next comes the Bookkeeper who posts the contributions, by person (contribution unit) on a weekly basis, and who provides the quarterly contributions statements.
+At the beginning of the financial process are Counters, who count the contributions each week, prepare the contributions records for the bookkeeper, and prepare the deposit slips for the bank.
+The Counter chair or the Bookkeeper will take the deposits to the bank or will use the bank-provided courier service.
+Hard copy or downloaded bank deposit receipts and deposit slips are attached to the back-up records and prepared by the bookkeeper for entry.
+A review of the documents and/or the process will be performed at the discretion of the treasurer.